Awards Criteria

 - Application Materials

-- Nominee and nominator statements.
+- Nominee and nominator completed form

 - Adoption of textbooks or instructional software, use of research in doctoral seminars, or appointments as visiting professors or scholars at other institutions.